EFC means the process of measuring a student's financial position calculated using a formula set by the law.

 If you’ve filed your FAFSA (Free Application for Federal Student Aid) form by giving the correct information necessary to check your SAR (Student Aid Report).
 Have you ever wondered how the data consisting of a list of eligible financial aid comes up?
 Well, that’s where EFC comes into play, keep reading this article to know more about EFC.

-Also Read - Everything About FAFSA
+Also Read - A complete guide on FAFSA

 How is the EFC Calculated?